Skip to Main Content

 Southampton ReproducibiliTea

 Southampton ReproducibiliTea is a journal club for anyone interested in robust research practice, reproducibility, replication, open science, and transparency.
 Usually, in each session we discuss a paper related to a theme, or invite a speaker to do a seminar.

-You can also see a list of our previous sessions and papers at the bottom of this page.
+You can also see a list of previous sessions and papers at the bottom of this page.

-Follow Southampton ReproducabiliTea on twitter @ReproTeaSoton
+Follow Southampton ReproducabiliTea on X @ReproTeaSoton

 Please note: the Southampton UKRN & ReproducabiliTea teams are not a Library initiative, they draw members from all areas of the University and the Research Data team in the Library supports its endeavours (and not just because we like tea and cake!).